bioasp/iggy/README.rst

 	  --autoinputs          compute possible inputs of the network (nodes with indegree 0)
-	  --scenfit             compute scenfit of the data, default is mcos --show_colorings SHOW_COLORINGS
+	  --scenfit             compute scenfit of the data, default is mcos --show_labelings SHOW_LABELINGS
-				number of colorings to print, default is OFF, 0=all --show_predictions    show predictions
+				number of labelings to print, default is OFF, 0=all --show_predictions    show predictions